 The Gospel offers a two-fold marvel: you can know God because God wants you to know Him!

-In yesterday morning’s devotional, I mused (more than necessary) on how much I know about Billy Graham, how many people I know who know the famous evangelist and how familiar I am with his life and impact.
-Yet, my point was, I have never met Mr. Graham.
-I don’t know him.
-I wish I did.
+In yesterday morning’s devotional, I mused (more than necessary) on how much I know about Billy Graham, how many people I know who knew the famous evangelist and how familiar I am with his life and impact.
+Yet, my point was, I never met Mr. Graham.
+I didn’t know him.
+I wish I had.

-If I did know him, it would certainly transcend and trump all the other forms of knowledge I have about him.
+If I had known him, it would certainly transcend and trump all the other forms of knowledge I have about him.
 In other words, knowing someone personally is a completely different kind of knowledge.
 Personally knowing someone is altogether superior to knowing all measures of things about someone.

 Paul’s continued shock at the Galatian’s dramatic turn back to legalism after having received the gospel of grace continues in chapter four: “… you have come to know God, or rather to be known by God….”

 I’m not certain which is more marvelous – that God wants us to know Him or that He wants to know us.

 “ (Think of meeting the queen of England or the president of the United States.)
 We would like to get to know this exalted person, but we fully realize that this is a matter for him to decide, not us.
 If he confines himself to courteous formalities with us, we may be disappointed, but we do not feel able to complain; after all, we had no claim on his friendship.”
 Packer, J. I. (2011-09-26).
 Knowing God (p.
 38).
 InterVarsity Press.
 Kindle Edition.

 Packer’s point is clear: if you are going to know and be known by someone who clearly outranks you in every way, it will be because the superior wants to know you and be known by you.